 Before visiting, please check Truckee’s Know Before You Go guide for the most up to date travel information.
 If it is peak season and hard to find lodging, change your plans to visit midweek or shoulder season.
 If you have reservations but arrive and it’s crowded, have a backup plan to explore outlying areas of Truckee such as Sierraville, Jackson Meadows, or Donner Summit, Soda Springs.
 Call ahead to check the status of lodging, restaurants, etc. before your trip and always pay attention to trailhead signs.

 Keep your group size small.
 Be prepared to cover your nose and mouth and give others space.
 If you are sick, stay home.

 Prepare for facilities to be closed, pack lunch, and bring essentials like hand sanitizer and a face covering.

 Check trailhead signs in Truckee for important trail updates and information.
 Expect services like bathrooms and water spigots to be closed.
+Be ready for wildfire and read this Visitor’s Guide to Wildfire Season in Truckee.
 Carry everything you need like extra water, face covering, etc.

 Play It Safe

 Slow down and choose lower-risk activities to reduce your risk of injury.
 Search and rescue operations and health care resources are both strained.

 Rescue operations place an additional strain on our limited healthcare system in Truckee.
 Tone down your outdoor activities and always have a rescue plan.

 Limit long-distance travel and make use of local parks, trails, and public spaces.
 Be mindful of your impact on the communities you visit.

 Reconsider visiting Truckee in peak summer season.
 Instead, explore locally and plan a trip to Truckee in the fall, when crowds diminish, lodging prices lower, and aspen leaves turn a beautiful shade of gold.